Employee conflict in the workplace is part and parcel of work life. Pick up these three conflict resolution skills to thrive at work!

 Do you often make a definitive assessment of the situation even when all the facts aren’t in?
 For example: “He did not greet me this morning like he usually does.
 He must dislike me now.”

 Do you make judgements based on how you are feeling, instead of using facts and logic?
-For example: “I feel anxious in airplanes hence it must not be safe to fly.”
+For example: “I feel anxious in aeroplanes hence it must not be safe to fly.”

 Recognising your explanatory style will help you to consider alternative ways of perceiving both positive and negative events.
 Three elements contribute to explanatory style: locus of control (internal/external), incident-specificity (global/specific), and time-specificity (stable/unstable).